strfriiiied/Gamepad2MIDI-AxisControls/README.md

+# Fork
+This is a fork of https://github.com/EllyKher/Gamepad2MIDI which changes all axis on the controller to act as Controls instead of notes.
+This is to make them act more like Faders/Sliders.

 # Gamepad to MIDI

 This project allows you to use your gamepad (Xbox controllers by default) to generate MIDI signals, turning your gamepad into a musical controller.
 You can easily customize the mapping of gamepad buttons and axes to MIDI notes.